Beat the Hot Yoga Headache

 Savasana is your time to re-energize, re-organize, and re-vitalize.

 After the class, congratulate and reward yourself with a cool, refreshing drink and slices of fruit for a job well done!
 If you feel that hot yoga headache coming on, have a banana or a light, healthy meal and again, plenty of fluids.
 But try to avoid sports drinks which have high sodium content.
 To replace the lost electrolytes, try fresh coconut juice instead.

 Most first-timers will no longer feel the hot yoga headache after the first week or two of practising Bikram yoga.
 The key is simply to keep hydrated and not to let it deter you from coming back to the hot room to reap all the benefits that yoga has to give you.
 So drink up and Namaste!

 - 5 Yoga Poses to Reduce Headaches Video

-- VIDEO - Did you know that having bad posture and a lack of oxygen can affect your respiratory system, which can cause muscle tension, resulting in headaches.
-Practicing these yoga postures daily can reduce and prevent headaches.
+- Did you know that having bad posture and a lack of oxygen can affect your respiratory system.
+Practicing these yoga postures daily can reduce tension and prevent headaches.

 - Headache - Get Relief Now

 - How Bikram Yoga Saved My Life